 What is Chlamydia?

-Chlamydia are bacteria that can cause genital, intestinal and/or respiratory infections in humans.
+Chlamydia is bacteria that can cause genital, intestinal and/or respiratory infections in humans.

 The best known species is Chlamydia trachomatis , which causes numerous sexually and perinatal transmitted infections (STIs).